Not drinking enough water causes greater biological response to stress – study

 The team found cortisol levels were higher in those who drank less.

-Prof Shaw noted that stress responses such as increased heart rate, sweaty hands and dry mouth were similar between the two groups.
+Prof Walsh noted that stress responses such as increased heart rate, sweaty hands and dry mouth were similar between the two groups.

 “Both groups felt equally anxious and experienced similar increases in heart rate during the stress test,” he said.